-Established by a gift from Harriet Allyn in memory of her seafaring father, the museum opened the doors of its beautiful neo-classical building in 1932.
-Today it houses a fascinating collection of over 17,000 objects from ancient times to the present, with particularly strong collections of American and European fine and decorative arts.
+The Lyman Allyn Art Museum houses a fascinating collection of over 17,000 objects from ancient times to the present, with particularly strong collections of American and European fine and decorative arts.
 Outside, a sculpture trail is surrounded by 12 rolling acres of gardens and lawn.

 625 Williams Street